 When you’re watering zinnias, you’re going to want to do so by watering them at the base of the plant.
 This keeps the water from getting on the leaves and stems since you don’t want those getting too damp.

-If you don’t water the zinnias the right way, then you could have issues with mildew or fungus pop up.
+If you don’t water them the right way, you could have issues with mildew or fungus pop up.
 This will be an annoyance, and you might wind up needing some type of fungicide.

 Watering the zinnias the proper way is actually really simple, and it gets the water directly to the soil where it needs to be.
 Zinnias do need to be watered regularly, and the soil is meant to be kept fairly moist.

-If you live in a particularly hot climate, then you might need to water your zinnias more than usual.
-Try to use your best judgment about the weather, but do try to avoid watering the zinnias too much since that can cause problems.
+If you live in a particularly hot climate, you might need to water them more than usual.
+Try to use your best judgment about the weather, but do try to avoid watering them too much since that can cause problems.